cathynewman/LAGNiAppE/2_tree_viz.md

 Our vertebrate tree example text string here will only specify the tree topology, no branch lengths or support values.

-We can also read in a tree from file, such as one of our primate gene trees.
+We can also read in a tree from file, such as one of our emydid turtle gene trees.

 ```r
 # Create string with tree text